dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/database.rst

    :caption: Example of using the scripting interface to the database web application.

-Which would spin up the server
+Which would spin up the server like before.